regenerativep/zig-mc-server/README.md

 # zig-mc-server

 A 1.20.4 Minecraft server in Zig.
-You can currently join and see other players move around.
+You can currently join, see other players move around, and type in chat.

 Uses [zigmcp](https://github.com/regenerativep/zigmcp) for the protocol implementation and [libxev](https://github.com/mitchellh/libxev) for non-blocking networking.